 Poetry: Exploration And Experience

-Written by: Mary Diane Hausman
+by Mary Diane Hausman

 Are you ready to abandon your poems?
 Before you toss your newest poem away, revisit it using some exercises that have proven helpful to poets who are feeling “stuck.”
 If you explore some of these ideas, you may be steps closer to placing your poetry in a well-known literary journal.

 You can make submissions on your own, or hire some help.
 Every poem, on average, must be submitted to 100 markets before it is accepted.
 For poets, these numbers are sad, but true.
 Even the best poems must cover a lot of territory before they appear on the printed page.
 A reputable author’s submission service may offer you more time to write while they take care of the submissions.
 Remember that a good submission service screens potential writers for quality work.
 They don’t take everyone.